 The All-Natural Baby Hair Brush Set by Yellodoor is a complete set to help promote thicker and faster hair growth.
 The set contains 2 soft brushes that can be safely used since birth to massage the scalp.

 Using the brush regularly will help brush away the flakes, so your baby will quickly get rid of the cradle cap.
 The bristles are extremely gentle but will stimulate the blood circulation to promote better hair growth.
-The set comes with a presentation box and a cotton drawstring bag to keep the brushes until they’re needed.
+The set comes with a presentation box and a cotton drawstring bag to keep the baby hair brush and comb set safe and dust free until they’re needed.

 Great set to use to help grow infant hair.